mei-friend/mei-friend/joss2023/paper.md

 The mei-friend development process operates over three distinct environments: *production*, served from the `main` branch of the mei-friend code repository; *staging*, served from the `staging` branch and accessible for public testing purposes at <https://staging.mei-friend.mdw.ac.at>; and *develop*, served from the `develop` branch.
 The application adjusts to its environment context, running tests when in develop and altering the logo to alert users when in staging.

-The editor has seen significant and growing adoption by the MEI community, typically receiving more than one-hundred distinct visitor sessions each week on its official instance at time of writing.
+The editor has seen significant and growing adoption by the MEI community, currently receiving more than five-hundred distinct visitor sessions each month on its hosted instance.
 The predecessor Atom plugin was reviewed in the context of editorial work for the *Digital Interactive Mozart Edition* [@Sapov_2022] and used in the edition of a large collection of Beethoven solo-piano pieces [@weigl2019interweaving].
 The Web application is central to ongoing Digital Musicology research projects analysing and comparing orchestral performances aligned with digital score encodings [@Weigl_etal_DLfM2022] and establishing a digital edition of German lute tablatures of the 15th and 16th centuries [@elaute2023mec].
 A further community-based project is underway to extend mei-friend's support for scholarly edition and markup [@nfdi4culture_Plaksin2022].